-1. The YWCA of Greater Harrisburg (YWCA) is the state designated provider of services for DV and Sexual Assault, and programs for Human Trafficking.
-The YWCA also operates the most CoC and other federally funded programs serving persons experiencing homelessness and, therefore, is a key coalition member that regularly attend the HMIS-Data Collection/Service Delivery Committee meetings and for CES which is integrated into HMIS.
+1.The YWCA of Greater Harrisburg (YWCA) is the state designated provider of services for DV and Sexual Assault, and programs for Human Trafficking.
+The YWCA also operates the most CoC and other federally funded programs serving persons experiencing homelessness and, therefore, has been engaged as a key coalition member that regularly attend the HMIS-Data Collection/Service Delivery Committee meetings and for CES which is integrated into HMIS.

-The YWCA is mandated to utilize PCADV (Pennsylvania Coalition on Domestic Violence) and PCAR (Pennsylvania Coalition on Rape) statewide providers' database called ETO (Efforts to Outcomes) by PA-Social Solutions, The database is selected by the Commonwealth as a comparable database that is apart from HMIS by VAWA regulation but comparable and up to date with HMIS HUD data standards and able to provide all compatible aggregated data.
+The YWCA is mandated to utilize PCADV (Pennsylvania Coalition on Domestic Violence) and PCAR (Pennsylvania Coalition on Rape) statewide providers' database.
+The database is selected by the Commonwealth to be a comparable database that is apart from HMIS by VAWA regulation but comparable and up to date with HMIS HUD data standards so as to provide all compatible aggregated data.

-2. The YWCA can and does provide de-identified aggregated data for its own HUD programs and for the CoC for system performance measures, Annual Progress Reports, PIT and HIC, and CES referrals, etc. for CACH as the CoC and HMIS Lead.
+2. The YWCA therefore has no problems in providing de-identified aggregated data for its HUD programs for system performance measures through its Annual Progress Reports and for PIT and HIC, and so that we can safely integrate referrals of victims into our HMIS based CES referral system.

-2A-5.
 2A-5.
 Bed Coverage Rate-Using HIC, HMIS Data-CoC Merger Bonus Points.

 NOFO Section VII.B.3.c. and VII.B.7.